Policy Brief

 Polluter pays measures are designed to encourage changes to behaviour, therefore any future decreases in revenues will need to be understood as part of the development of new measures.
 The impact of any measures on Islanders will also need to be carefully assessed and understood to ensure that the principle of a fair transition is upheld.
 Any new form of taxation will involve associated administrative and compliance costs, which must also be factored into the viability of introducing any tax.

-The Proposed Budget (Government Plan) 2025-2028 has no further detail but states that the LTFS has been renamed net zero financing strategy.
+The Budget (Government Plan) 2025-2028 has no further detail but states that the LTFS has been renamed Net Zero Financing Strategy.

 This change was needed because the decision was taken in 2022 to freeze fuel duty in 2023 as an exceptional measure in recognition of the significant increase in the cost of living.
-The proposed 2024 Government plan included: “Ministers are proposing to return to the policy of holding the rate of duty constant, in real terms, by indexing it to the growth of RPI (10.9%).
+The proposed 2024 Government Plan included: “Ministers are proposing to return to the policy of holding the rate of duty constant, in real terms, by indexing it to the growth of RPI (10.9%).
 The uprating of fuel duty signals Ministers’ commitment to the agreed Carbon Neutral Roadmap.”
 In the event, the Government accepted a recommendation from the Scrutiny Panel to freeze the duty for a second year.
-The proposed Budget for 2025 maintains the freezing of fuel duty.

-The following table shows the figures from the various government plans for the Fund.
-There is no reconciliation between the plans.
-Successive Government Plans recognise that the fund is not sufficient to fund all the policies needed to achieve the targets in the Roadmap.
+Table 1 shows the figures from the various government plans for the Fund.
+There is no clear reconciliation between the years.
+Successive Government Plans and Budgets recognise that the fund is not sufficient to fund all the policies needed to achieve the targets in the Roadmap.

 Assessment of progress